andycroll/andycroll.com/_posts/2021/2021-11-15-dont-use-floats-use-ruby-money-for-representing-currency.md

 Firstly, _never_ use a non-floating point implementation to represent your your currency values.
 Floats can introduce rounding errors due to their [underlying representaion inside a computer](http://download.oracle.com/docs/cd/E19957-01/806-3568/ncg_goldberg.html).
 Just _do not_ do this.

-Decimals solve that issue to an extent as they behave in a more intuative (and money-like) manner.
+Decimals solve that issue to an extent as they behave in a more intuitive (and money-like) manner.

 The `money` gem provides additional benefits as well as enforcing the well-worn recommendations for underlying data structures.
 It provides a simple, yet sophisticated, battle-tested, “value object” pattern—like all the best gems—for monetary amounts and currencies.